jchin1968/presentations/deck/2018-04-17_service-tags/slides.md

 ---
-# What is so wrong with using hooks?
+# What's wrong with hooks?
  -all functions are loaded initially which is slow and a waste of memory
 - passing along giantic arrays and object elements makes them difficult to manipulate